 Clinical Radiology Jobs in Rhode Island

-Registration through the American Registry for radiologic technologists as well as two years formal training in an accredited School of radiologic Technology required.
+Two years of formal training in an approved School of Radiologic technology is required, plus registration through the American Registry for Radiologic Technologists.
+Advanced certification from A.A.R.T. in CT Scan is preferred.
 Current and valid license from the Department of Health to practice in the State of Rhode Island.
-Ability to operate all types of radiographic and related equipment, push portable radiographic equipment, and transfer and position pa...
+Ability to operate all types of x-ray, CT Scan and related equipment, ...

 High School diploma or equivalency required.
 Must have successfully completed the Rhode Island Hospital Radiology School’s Tech Assistant training program resulting in a certificate of completion.
 Must have numerical and analytical skills to prepare contrast media and to follow procedures that require quantitative symbols.
 Manual dexterity to operate all equipment that is needed to perform the a...

 Care New England Health System Providence, RI, 02940

 The MRI Technologist interprets physician’s orders and performs diagnostic radiography and MRI Scans, demonstrating expertise in use of equipment.
 Prepares equipment, correctly positions patients, and applies proper techniques for procedures.
 Prepares required reports and documentation, maintains work area, and assists in other support activities for department, such as transporting patients.
 Work...

 Bachelor’s degree or the equivalent combination of education and experience.
 Clinical background preferred, for example: Pharmacist, RN, HIM, Laboratory, Radiology, Case Management, etc. Medical terminology, preferred.
 Experience in clinical systems and/or teaching background, preferred.
 Skill and/or experience in adult education.
 Ability to teach in classroom, group, and one-on-one setting.
 Abil...

 Get new jobs by email for this search